Mustafa-Ali-iitb/smart-minutes/README.md

-# TwinMind 🧠 – Smart Meeting Assistant
+# Smart Minutes 🧠 – AI-Powered Meeting Assistant

-TwinMind is an intelligent meeting assistant that integrates with your Google Calendar to let you:
+Smart Minutes is an intelligent meeting assistant that integrates with your Google Calendar to let you:

 * View Upcoming and Past Meetings
 * Join and Transcribe Meetings (via mic or screen share)